robertcedwards/juice-docs/blog/2023-01-02-how-to-sell-nfts/index.md

 ![How to sell NFTs on Juicebox](cover-img.webp)

 Juicebox enables creators and communities to create and launch NFT projects with powerful yet simple tools tailored to your needs in an ongoing basis.
 In this tutorial we’ll guide you through how to configure a Juicebox project to sell NFTs in less than 10 minutes.
-Whether you’re a creator selling content, managing a DAO, NFT project or crpytocurrency crowdfund, you can sell NFTs easily on Juicebox with complete control and transparency.
+Whether you’re a creator selling content, managing a DAO, NFT project or cryptocurrency crowdfund, you can sell NFTs easily on Juicebox with complete control and transparency.

 You can follow along in this article or the Youtube video.